Bayesian Geostatistics Using Predictive Stacking: Theoretical results

-Theorem~\ref{prop:main2bis} reveals that the posterior mean of the conjugate Bayesian model \eqref{eq:BayesianG2} is identified as the best linear predictor of {\em any} Mat\'ern model with parameters $\{\sigma'^2, \phi, \tau'^2\}$ provided $\tau'^2/\sigma'^2 = \delta^2$.
-This observation connects the Bayesian modelling to a frequentist approach in that the deviation error $E_{1, n}$ is viewed as the prediction error of the best linear predictor of a Mat\'ern model in the presence of a nugget.
-Next we provide evidence to support the posterior predictive consistency for the latent process in the sense that $E_{1, n}, E_{2, n} \to 0$ as $n \to \infty$.
+Theorem~\ref{prop:main2bis} is similar in spirit to \citet{ZC92, Abt99}, exploiting the rich structure of the Mat\'ern model.
+In the decomposition \eqref{eq:decomperr22}, the term $E_{1,n}$ arises in the deviation from the posterior mean, whereas the term $E_{2,n}$ is from the posterior uncertainty.
+Moreover, the posterior mean of the Mat\'ern model is identified as the best linear predictor of {\em any} Mat\'ern model with parameters $\{\sigma'^2, \phi, \tau'^2\}$ provided $\tau'^2/\sigma'^2 = \delta^2$.
+This observation connects the Bayesian modeling to a frequentist approach in that the deviation error $E_{1, n}$ is viewed as the prediction error of the best linear predictor of a Mat\'ern model in the presence of a nugget.

-\emph{The deviation error $E_{1, n}$}: It is expected that the prediction error of the best linear predictor of a Mat\'ern model in the presence of a nugget tends to $0$ as long as the fill distance condition \eqref{eq:spacecond} holds.
-However, it is hard to prove this statement in the general case.
-To provide some ideas, we consider a particular one-dimensional example.